Skip to main content

 πŸ—Ί Where's the timeline?

-You can find and incident's timeline within any incident.
+You can find an incident's timeline on the Timeline tab.

 • Role changes